NagisaSato/unit_1-2021/README.md

 Apart for this requirements, the owner is open to any type of game, topic or genre.

 ## Proposed Solution

+### Design statement
+I will try to design and make a game for a client who is the owner of the local game shop.
+The game will be a escape game and is constructed using the software python.
+It will take 3 weeks to make and will be evaluated according to the criteria A and B.

 ## Success Criteria
 1. The game has to be entirely text-based.